Bailed Mumbai suspect Lakhvi's luxury jail time

 But then two developments provided the grounds on which Lakhvi was granted bail.

-In 2012, the Indian officials denied a Pakistani judicial commission comprising Lakhvi's defence lawyers, prosecutors and a court official from cross-examining Kasab in Mumbai.
+In 2012, the Indian officials denied a Pakistani judicial commission comprising Lakhvi's defence lawyers, prosecutors and a court official from cross-examining Qasab in Mumbai.

-Later, a prosecution witness - a primary school teacher who had taught Ajmal Kasab as a child - turned hostile and testified that Kasab was alive and in Pakistan, and that he had seen him.
+Later, a prosecution witness - a primary school teacher who had taught Ajmal Qasab as a child - turned hostile and testified that Qasab was alive and in Pakistan, and that he had seen him.

 Lakhvi's lawyers used the teacher's evidence to try to get him freed, and argued that the charges were concocted as a result of international pressure.